Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 In this tutorial, you'll see how NServiceBus takes the grunt work out of system design by handling all of the plumbing for you.

-You will build part of an e-commerce system that handles receiving an order placed by a user, as well as the billing and shipping that goes along with it.
+You will explore part of an e-commerce system that handles receiving an order placed by a user, as well as the billing and shipping that goes along with it.
 This is what the final solution will look like:

 ![quickstart solution diagram](/tutorials/quickstart/after.svg)